marks/ONC-EHR-Incentives-Program-Payout-Data/README.md

         bundle exec rake mongodb:mongoid_create_indexes

-  10. If you intend to run the visualization in a prodution environemnt:
+  10. *If you intend to run the visualization in a production environemnt:*

         # You will want to create a static `.geojson`
-        bundle exec ruby web_app.rb -p 4567 -e development curl http://localhost:4567/db/cms_incentives/EH/all_hospitals_with_geo.geojson -o public/data/ProvidersPaidByEHRProgram_June2013_EH/geojson/all.geojson
+        bundle exec ruby web_app.rb -p 4567 -e development curl http://localhost:4567/db/cms_incentives/EH/all.geojson -o public/data/ProvidersPaidByEHRProgram_Sep2013_EH/geojson/all.geojson

         # Refresh the minified static assets
         rm public/static/*